 How much tax can I save on pension contributions?

-To show how this works, let's use a simple example.
-If your company's profits fall within the 19% tax band, for every £100 your company earns as profit, you'll pay Corporation Tax of £19.
-This reduces the amount you can take from your company as a dividend to £81.
+For the 2025/26 and 2026/27 tax years, the Corporation Tax rate is 19-25%.
+Assuming in this example the minimum amount of Corporation tax saving at 19%, for every £100 your company earns as profit, you’ll pay Corporation Tax of £19, reducing the amount you can take from your company as a dividend to £81.

 Paying that £100 into an employee's pension fund means it's an allowable business expense, so it effectively costs the company only £81 due to the reduction in Corporation Tax payable.
 Over time, that £100 investment can hopefully grow within the pension fund.